Maria

 (Kamila Urzędowska) is the aforementioned 19-year-old girl.
 She is a free-spirited, romantic, and artistic soul, and with her fair hair and eyes of blue she is considered to be exceptionally beautiful.
 All of those qualities could be regarded as positives, but for Jagna they turn out to be the bane of her life.
 She is ruled by sensibility, not sense, hence she acts recklessly and oft gives offence.
 To help her family prospects Jagna reluctantly agrees to marry Maciej Boryna, despite being romantically involved with his son, Antek, who himself is a married man.

 Jagna's beauty allows her to easily entice men, but it’s a double-edged sword.
 The male attention she gets is often undesired and the other women in the community gradually start to perceive her comportment with men as a source of depravation.
-This is an unfair division of blame – after all, the men pining after culpable for their indiscretions at least to the same degree as Jagna, if not more.
-Yet in a way, this transference of blame it’s a common psychological defense mechanism – it is easier to look for external factors to blame than to face the fact that someone we love is the one who caused us pain.
+This is an unfair division of blame – after all, the men pining after her are responsible for their indiscretions at least to the same degree as Jagna.
+Yet in a way, this transference of blame is a common psychological defense mechanism – it is easier to look for external factors to blame than to face the fact that someone we love is the one who caused us pain.

 Perhaps Jagna's biggest flaw flows from her inability to understand the role of social norms and, more pragmatically, wealth and property.
 She finds them of little importance and thus is blinded to lengths some people are willing to go to for money, as well as the outrage of society when moral standards are overstepped.